 |•||Uninstall: allows uninstalling K-Lite and all related codecs, filters and tools from the system|

 IMPORTANT NOTE ABOUT X86 AND X64 VERSIONS OF WINDOWS: K-Lite Codec Pack comes with both x86 and x64 versions of its codecs and configuration tools so, when running on a x64 version of Windows, it's very important being sure that the x64 version is installed and that the configuration is performed using the x64 version of the configuration tools.
-It's also important to note that the availability of the x86 version of K-Lite could be still needed in case the container application should be compiled specifically for "x86", as in the case of application compiled through Visual Basic 6, and run on a x64 version of Windows.
+It's also important to note that the availability of the x86 version of K-Lite could be still needed in case the container application should be compiled specifically for "x86" and run on a x64 version of Windows.

 Configuration of video codecs

 If FFDSHOW, a portion of the K-Lite Codec pack, is installed inside the system (you can know if FFDSHOW is installed by querying the VideoFiltersFfdShowIsAvailable method), the configuration of video codecs becomes probably the most important aspect of video playback because it allows deciding the transform filter used to decode and render the video stream of supported video formats; configuration can be managed in two ways:

 |•||programmatically through the usage of the VideoFiltersFfdShowDecoderGet and VideoFiltersFfdShowDecoderSet methods.|

 |•||manually through the "ffdshow video decoder" tool installed by K-Lite: this tool can be launched through the Windows menu "Start/All programs/K-Lite Codec Pack/Configuration/ffdshow video decoder" and its user interface will appear like this:|